AntonioAPDL/antonio-aguirre.github.io/other/GSoC 2025 R application.md

 - **Co-Mentor:**
   - **Raquel Barata** (Penn State University, USA) – rxb875@psu.edu
 - **Communication with Mentors:**
-  - I have been actively collaborating with **Rebecca Killick**, discussing project goals, software integration, and implementation strategies.
+  - I have been actively communicating with **Rebecca Killick**, discussing project goals, software integration, and implementation strategies.
-  - **Raquel Barata** has expressed strong interest in staying involved, as **my research aligns closely with her work**.
+  - **Raquel Barata** has expressed strong interest in staying involved, as my research aligns closely with her work.
 We maintain frequent communication and plan to collaborate on this and future projects.

 ---